 But warm camaraderie aside, we know keeping braai food varied and interesting can be daunting for non-meat-eaters, so we’ve put together a few ideas to ignite your creativity this National Braai Day.

 Love chips but don’t love their ‘nutritional’ value?
-The answer lies in o’natural’s chiaps!
-A raw snack made from chia seeds (hence the name chiaps… see what they did there?) and other healthy ingredients.
+The answer lies in Santa Annas!
+Santa Anna’s Organic Corn Chips are hand cut from their delicious tortillas, and fried in de-flavoured coconut oil – boasting what they like to call “the healthiest chip on the planet”.
 You can serve these at your next summer gathering safe in the knowledge you’ve not sacrificed flavour for health; they’re delicious on their own, or when used to scoop up dip.

-- Guacamole, salsa, and pesto are simple to make or buy and taste just delicious with chiaps.
+- Guacamole, salsa, and pesto are simple to make or buy and taste just delicious with Santa Annas Corn Chips

 We all know vegetarian burger patties can be dressed up and enjoyed like their meaty counterparts.
 But if you feel like something different why not try these ideas:the